mytourist/api-documentation/debtors.md

 ```

 ## Create a debtor
-You can easally create a new debtor by calling the following URL by the `POST` method.
-This endpoints will return the saved debtor as their (200 HTTP response) result.
+You can create a new debtor by posting to the following URL.
+This endpoints will return (when success) the saved debtor (200 HTTP response).

 **POST** `https://app.mytourist.cloud/api/v1/debtors`

 ## Update a debtor
 When you want to update any debtor you'll need to use the same `POST` method with the `debtor_id` appended to the URL.

 **POST** `https://app.mytourist.cloud/api/v1/debtors/{DEBTOR_ID}`

-_You can do either overwrite the whole JSON result with your parameters and push it back in JSON format (use the header `Content-Type: application/json`) or just change individual; fields by using the `formData` method.
-When you don't call particular parameters we won't do anything and ignoring this parameter.
-When you put a parameter as an empty string we will emptying this parameter inside our database also._

 ## Available Parameters
 <table>